anuvgupta/block.js/README.md

         - Modifying block appearance
         - Defining positions of blocks
 3. Markup Generation
-    - Linking content and style
+    - Binding content and style
     - Generating HTML blocks
 We believe that you only need to worry about **content** and **layout**. *Leave markup generation to us.*
 &nbsp;